Business Tips

 xxii.
 Investing otherwise in trust securities, the amount of compensation obtained by it as a result of an amalgamation or merger

 xxiii.
-Borrowing money, where the money to be borrowed plus the money already borrowed by company exceed aggregate of paid-up share capital plus free reserves, other than the temporary loans obtained from the company’s bankers in the ordinary course of business
+Borrowing money, where the money to be borrowed plus the money already borrowed by the company exceeds the aggregate of paid-up share capital plus free reserves, other than the temporary loans obtained from the company’s bankers in the ordinary course of business

 xxiv.
 Provide time for the repayment of debt due from a director